Anwar-M/Acoustic-Beamforming/README.md

 Q: "What is <..Conv.m>?

 A: It just includes another parameter for the flow speed, i.e. it corresponds to the same script without 'Conv' at the end of the name for U = [0 0 0].
 Files will be removed/re-arranged later.
-(This scripts were used as seperate to investigate performance between them, i.e. some are now obsolete as you can simply put a zero vector in 'Conv'.)

 Q: "What is this <..mod.m>?"